The Pulse

 The motor company whose models are affected by the safety recall is General Motors, and the vehicles with the possible transmission fault are luxury sedans released by Chevrolet and Cadillac, two of its main brands.

-Front wheels could seize in the middle of driving
+Rear wheels could seize in the middle of driving

-The National Highway Traffic Safety Administration (NHTSA) reported that the issues with the transmission (which is the system that transfers power from the engine to the wheels) could cause the front wheels to lock up.
+The National Highway Traffic Safety Administration (NHTSA) reported that the issues with the transmission (which is the system that transfers power from the engine to the wheels) could cause the rear wheels to lock up.

 It’s reported that the transmission control valve, which is a mechanism in an automatic transmission system that regulates hydraulic fluid flow to engage and shift gears, may wear out more rapidly than expected.
-This would cause pressure to be lost over time and drivers would likely first notice that gear shifting becomes harsh and after some time, the front wheels will lock up.
+This would cause pressure to be lost over time and drivers would likely first notice that gear shifting becomes harsh and after some time, the rear wheels will lock up.

 According to the National Highway Traffic Safety Administration (NHTSA), this has already happened to quite a few drivers.
 GM has recorded 115 field reports of wheels locking up, most of which are likely due to this exact issue.
 One of the field reports involved an accident.